metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

          1970-01-01T00:00:00Z NORMAL - started
          2038-01-19T03:14:08Z NORMAL - succeeded

-      * The first three lines are information which cylc has written to the file to provide information about the job.
+      * The first three lines are information which Cylc has written to the file to provide information about the job.
       * The last two lines were also written by cylc.
 They provide timestamps marking the stages in the job's life.